The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

-- People in the organization demonstrate respect for each other and work productively.
+- People in the organization respect each other and work productively.

-- The number of people leaving the organization is limited to a minimum.
+- The high turnover rate is limited to a minimum

 - Conflicts and negative environments are minimized.

 - The organizational brand image grows.

 - Everyone in the organization continually improves their personal and professional qualities.